The Logline: Screenwriter’s best friend

 Now take this rough sketch and polish it until it pops.

-Herding Cats: A group of NY street cats needs to find a new furever home after an evil corporation gentrifies their neighbourhood and puts their way of life in danger.
+Herding Cats: A group of NYC street cats needs to find a new furever home after an evil corporation gentrifies their neighbourhood and puts their way of life in danger.

 Practice makes perfect!